 - Applicants must complete or have completed at least one year of ACGME-accredited postgraduate training in a clinical specialty such as internal medicine, transitional year, or surgery

-Applications are accepted after September 15 of each application year.
-All application materials must be received by November 15; materials received after that date may not be considered.
+Applications are accepted beginning in September of each application year according to the ERAS timeline set each year by the AAMC.
+All application materials must be received by the ERAS November deadline; materials received after that date may not be considered.
 Our receipt of the medical school transcript and all other application materials, with the exception of the Dean's letter, by October 1 may facilitate an early screening of your application for an interview.

 A personal interview is required and is granted at the discretion of the program director and/or Residency Selection Committee.
 Applications are reviewed in total and take into consideration aspects of the applicant's experiences including USMLE score(s); letters of recommendation; evaluations/grades during preclinical and clinical years; membership in AOA; and research.
 Participation in projects or research related to interventional radiology and in the Society of Interventional Radiology shows commitment to the field.
 If an interview is offered, the applicant will be contacted by the Residency Program Director's Office.